Urusai! Urusai! Urusai!!!

 - Mio Isurugi, from the late, lamented MM!, who is only different from most other examples in that she is tied in a Balanced Harem with her main rival, token Nice Girl Yuno (herself a minor Type-B Tsundere), not a clear lead character.

-- Victorique de Blois of Gosick, who also mixes some Rei Ayanami Expy traits, is a more reserved tsundere and is not violent in general, but is nevertheless incredibly bossy and has been known to kick her Love Interest or smack him if he defies her.
-She has the long blond hair, tights, body-type and is partial to sweets.
-She is more directly based off Shinku.
+- Victorique de Blois of Gosick has the long blond hair, tights, body-type and is partial to sweets.
+She's a more reserved tsundere and is not violent in general, but is nevertheless incredibly bossy and has been known to kick her Love Interest or smack him if he defies her.
+She's more directly based off Shinku from Rozen Maiden, though.

 - Mina Tepes of Dance in the Vampire Bund has all the traits, except she's more of a Type B tsundere.